 Nowadays the Gerberian Shepsky Breed is officially recognized by the American Canine Hybrid Club.

 Gerberian Shepsky Personality

-In fact, though their muscular appearance and their ability to be aggressive towards threats may cause them to appear daunting to intruders, this breed of dog is extremely gentle and calm in temperament towards their owners.
-This makes them wonderful guard dogs.
+Though their muscular appearance and their ability to be aggressive towards threats may cause them to appear daunting to intruders, this breed of dog is extremely gentle and calm in temperament towards their owners.
+To make them wonderful guard dogs.

 This personality trait, combined with the fact that these are very muscular and active dogs, means that you will need to keep your Gerberian Shepsky well entertained with plenty of toys and long walks where they can explore the terrain.